vladimirshu/fx-service/AI_USAGE.md

 for that:
 - great corresponding service method
 - create controller endpoint based on the API definition in the readme file

+## Readiness check
+Let's implement asynchronous execution of the initial data import and make entire service not ready until import is done.

+for that:
+- make `ExchangeRateImportJob#startInitialImport()` executed asynchronously.
+- Configure Spring Boot Actuator with the following endpoints:
+  /actuator/health/liveness -- Must include default actuator checks.
+  /actuator/health/readiness -- Must include custom HealthIndicator that will check the state of the imported exchange rates in the database.
+Application is treated ready when both Currency and ExchangeRate DB entities are present in the DB (Tables are not empty)
+- please also do not run import if both currency and exchange rate tables are not empty